Tuition Adjustment Policy

 How does withdrawing affect my Financial Aid?

-• Students who receive financial aid are expected to complete all credits started.
+- Students who receive financial aid are expected to complete all credits started.
 Students who do not successfully complete all credits may lose their right to some or all of the funds awarded for the semester and/or future semesters.

-• Students planning to withdraw during the semester must follow the procedures established by the University.
+- Students planning to withdraw during the semester must follow the procedures established by the University.
 See "Withdrawal" above.

-• Tuition adjustment will follow Penn State's Tuition Adjustment Schedule.
+- Tuition adjustment will follow Penn State's Tuition Adjustment Schedule.

-Return of Federal Financial Aid
+Treatment of Federal Financial Aid When a Student Withdraws

 What happens to my Federal Financial Aid if I don't complete my courses?